 Schmidt v.
 Abbott

 The first verdict against Abbott in a Depakote case came in May 2015.
-A St. Louis state-court jury ordered Abbott to pay $15 million in compensatory damages and $23 in punitive damages to Maddison Schmidt, a girl whose adoptive family alleged her spina bifida was tied to her birth mother’s use of Depakote to treat epilepsy during pregnancy.
+A St. Louis state-court jury ordered Abbott to pay $15 million in compensatory damages and $23 million in punitive damages to Maddison Schmidt, a girl whose adoptive family alleged her spina bifida was tied to her birth mother’s use of Depakote to treat epilepsy during pregnancy.

 Criminal and Civil Penalties for Misbranding